-Absence due to illness (as a percentage of total hours worked) was 3.6 per cent for the group in 2019.
+Absence due to illness (as a percentage of total hours worked) was 3.34 per cent for the group in 2020.
 This is a slight decrease from previous years.
 A good working environment and the possibility to develop are important factors to keep the absence due to illness at a low level.
 Going forward, Kitron will continue the work to provide such an environment for our employees.

 Injuries and work-related accidents are registered at site level.
-While the ambition of the company is to have zero accidents, it is of critical importance to have full overview of any incident or accidents at any of the Kitron sites in order to be able to work on prevention and ensure a healthy and safe workplace.
+While the ambition of the company is to have zero accidents, it is of critical importance to have full overview of any incident or accidents at any of the Kitron sites in order to be able to work on prevention and ensure a healthy and safe work place.
 Reporting incidents and accidents will be further streamlined across the sites and handled through a digital tool.
 By improving reporting routines, it is expected that the number of incidents reported might increase temporary.

-The Kitron work environment poses risks to the employees foremost in the manual mounting and in the processes where chemical liquids, nitrogen or lead is involved as well as the long-term risks associated with repetitive tasks.
+The Kitron work environment proposes risks to the employees foremost in the manual mounting and in the processes where chemical liquids, nitrogen or lead is involved as well as the long-term risks associated with repetitive tasks.
 The most important mitigation and prevention of accidents and injuries is the workplace design, education of employees and routines for safely handling chemicals.
 All chemicals procured and applied at Kitron sites are registered and handled according to relevant regulations.
 To prevent negative effects of repetitive tasks, all sites has implemented job rotation for certain tasks.
-In 2019, there were no serious work-related accidents at Kitron sites.
-Kitron will continue to monitor the working environment regarding employee health and safety in 2020.
+In 2020, there was no serious work-related accidents at Kitron sites.
+Kitron will continue to monitor the working environment regarding employee health and safety.

-Absence and work-related injuries 2017 2018 2019

-Absence due to illness 4.3 3.1 3.6

-Number of fatal occupational 0 0 0

-injuries

-Number of occupational injuries 0 0 0

-causing permanent incapacity

-for work

-Lost time Injuries (number of 1 3 15

-serious work-related accidents)
+Absence and work-related injuries 2017 2018 2019 2020 Absence due to illness 4.3 3.1 3.6 3.3 Number of fatal occupational injuries 0 0 0 0 Number of occupational injuries causing permanent incapacity for work 0 0 0 0 Lost time Injuries (number of serious work-related accidents) 1 3 15 13